nestoralfaro/courses-rest-api/README.md

 Services:

-- `GET /api/rosters/:classid` — return a list of all students for a particular class (populates all fields)
+- `GET /api/rosters/:classid` — return a list of all students for a particular class (populates all fields).
-- `PUT /api/rosters/:classid/:userid` — add student to class
+- `PUT /api/rosters/:classid/:userid` — add student to class.
-- `DELETE /api/rosters/:classid/:userid` — remove student from class
+- `DELETE /api/rosters/:classid/:userid` — remove student from class.

 Rules:

 - The `:classid` parameter is the same as in the class web services.
 - The `:userid` parameter is the same as in the user web services.
-- The `PUT` and `DELETE` services should return only the userid of the student that was just added or removed
+- The `PUT` and `DELETE` services should return only the userid of the student that was just added or removed.
 - Note that none of these services have any content in the body of the request; all necessary information is available in the URL.

 ## Technologies used